shmiko/shmiko.github.io/_posts/2016-06-6-google-maps-calendar-fusion-tables-and-app-scripts.md

 I had an issue where I was pulling in some Google Calendar events and plotting them to a Google Map.

-What I wanted though was to use event categories to sperate out certain events.
+What I wanted though was to use event categories to seperate out certain events.

 The solution I came up with was due to the fact that the Version 3 API did not allow you to access the event colors so there was no other way to categorise events.
 So anyway what i end up doing was a 2 part solution.